-At the end of the 2022 financial year and during the first two months of 2023, the board of statutory auditors carried out, with the assistance of Spencer Stuart Italia S.r.l. - a consultancy firm specialized in this area, belonging to a network which, during 2022, had a further professional relationship of limited scope with Enel Group, in any case not capable of concretely compromising its independence - an evaluation of the size, composition and functioning of the board itself (so called "board review"), in analogy with what is done with regard to the board of directors since 2004 (for the methods and the results of such activity with reference to the board of directors, please refer to the paragraph "Board of directors - Evaluation of the functioning of the board of directors and its committees" of this section of the document).
+At the end of the 2023 financial year and during the first two months of 2024, the board of statutory auditors carried out, with the assistance of Eric Salmon & Partners S.r.l. - a consultancy firm specialized in this area, belonging to a network which, since the beginning of 2022, had no further professional relationships with Enel Group - an evaluation of the size, composition and functioning of the board itself (so called "board review"), in analogy with what is done with regard to the board of directors since 2004 (for the methods and the results of such activity with reference to the board of directors, please refer to the paragraph "Board of Directors - Evaluation of the functioning of the Board of Directors and its Committees and guidelines on the size and composition of the Board of Directors deemed optimal" of this section of the document).

 This is a best practice that the board of statutory auditors intended to adopt since 2018, even in the absence of a specific recommendation under the Corporate Governance Code.
-The board review was conducted following the "peer-to-peer review" method, i.e. by assessing not only the functioning of the body as a whole, but also the style and content of the contribution provided by each statutory auditor.
+The board review was conducted following the "peer-to-peer review" method, i.e., by assessing not only the functioning of the body as a whole, but also the style and content of the contribution provided by each statutory auditor.

-Also the board review of the board of statutory auditors was firstly carried out through the completion by each statutory auditor of a questionnaire concerning the size, composition and functioning of the board as a whole; the completion of this questionnaire was followed by individual interviews carried out by the consulting firm to deepen both the most relevant aspects resulted from the questionnaire and the participation of each statutory auditor in terms of style and content of their contribution.
+Also the board review of the board of statutory auditors was firstly carried out through the completion by each statutory auditor of a questionnaire concerning essentially the size, composition and functioning of the board as a whole; the completion of this questionnaire was followed by individual interviews carried out by the consulting firm to deepen both the most relevant aspects resulted from the questionnaire and the participation of each statutory auditor in terms of style and content of their contribution.
+The questionnaires and interviews concerned: (i) the size and composition of the board of statutory auditors and the assessment of the independence of its members; (ii) the functioning of the board itself; (iii) the organization of the board's work; (iv) the working methods, cohesion, and interaction among the statutory auditors; (v) the role, responsibilities, and remuneration of the board of statutory auditors; and (vi) a peer-to-peer assessment of the contribution of each statutory auditor.

-In view of the numerous and significant tasks entrusted to the board of statutory auditors by current regulation, the questionnaires and interviews concerned: (i) the size and composition of the board of statutory auditors in terms of professional profiles, skills and experience present; (ii) the functioning, namely the key aspects that distinguish the proper performance of the tasks of the board of statutory auditors; (iii) the organization and conduct of board meetings, with particular regard to the completeness and promptness of information flows, the dynamics of the debate, the decision-making processes adopted and the quality of the minutes; (iv) the degree of cohesion and collaboration among statutory auditors, as well as the quality of the interactions with the board of directors and the top management; (v) the awareness of the role and responsibilities assigned, as well as the adequacy of the remuneration paid.